 The Sandor Teszler Library

-Also housed in the library are the Wofford College Archives, and the records and historical materials of the South Carolina Conference of the United Methodist Church.
-In addition, Special Collections houses some 6000 volumes of material dating from the 16th through the 21st centuries, many of which were part of the College's original library collection.
-A diverse subcollection, the Littlejohn Collection, contains an array of manuscripts, archives, and objects.
-Increasingly, many of these rare and unique resources are being made accessible online through our “Digital Commons.”
+Also housed in the library are the Wofford College Archives and the records and historical materials of the South Carolina Conference of the United Methodist Church.
+The library’s Special Collections houses approximately 6,000 volumes of books, manuscripts, ephemera, and artifacts dating from the 16th through the 21st centuries.
+Classes frequently visit the Archives and Special Collections to use unique primary sources available only at Wofford.
+Increasingly, many of these rare resources are being made accessible online through our “Digital Commons.”